 We aim to build the strongest possible case on your behalf before filing it with the insurance company or heading to court so that there is no question of your right to damages.

-Working with Our Spartanburg Personal Injury Team
+Working With Our Spartanburg Personal Injury Team

 Common Causes of Truck Collisions

-There are many reasons why a commercial vehicle wreck might occur, and any of them that involved truck maintenance, loading, or driver negligence may result in a claim or lawsuit against the trucking company.
-Our attorneys know how to determine what happened to cause a wreck and how to prove it.
+There are many reasons why a commercial vehicle wreck might occur, and any of them that involve truck maintenance, loading, or driver negligence may result in a claim or lawsuit against the liable party.
 Our investigators can prove negligence and liability in your case, building a claim that proves you were not responsible for your injuries.
-Below are a few common causes cited in truck accident cases:

 Overloaded Vehicles and Shifting Cargo